 Aberdeen Group does not 'cold-call' investors in this way.
 If you have any doubt over the veracity of a caller, do not offer any personal information, end the call and contact our Customer Services Department.

-The Financial Conduct Authority provides advice with respect to share fraud and boiler room scams: fca.org.uk/consumers/scams available from the Company's website and the TrustNet website (trustnet.com).
-Alternatively you can call 0500 00 00 40 (free when dialing from a UK landline) for trust information.
+The Financial Conduct Authority provides advice with respect to share fraud and boiler room scams: fca.org.uk/consumers/scams

 Keeping You Informed